Barnsley: Air

-The nearest airport is Robin Hood Airport, which is approximately 31 mi away.
+Since the closure of Robin Hood Airport the nearest airport is Leeds Bradford Airport, which is approximately 31 mi away.

 Education

 Barnsley College is situated on a number of sites throughout the town centre, chiefly Old Mill Lane campus, SciTech Centre, Honeywell Sports campus, CUBE Construction Centre and STEM Centre.
-The University of Huddersfield has recently opened a campus in the town on Church Street besides Barnsley Town Hall.
+The University of Huddersfield has recently opened a campus in the town on Church Street beside Barnsley Town Hall.
 This is known as the University Campus Barnsley.

 All 14 secondary schools in Barnsley were demolished and replaced by academy education centres, named 'SuperSchools'.
 These new schools combined all the previous LEA run comprehensive schools in the area into newly PFI built academies under the Building Schools for the Future programme.